-While management believes that some portion of the increase in merchandise sales is due to inflation, it is difficult to measure because of changes in merchandise styles and selections.
-The change in the retail prices of apparel, shoes and accessories as measured by the Bureau of Labor Statistics on an overall basis was 1% for 1992, 1% for 1993 and -1% for 1994.
-These statistics indicate that inflation has been very low over the past several years, and management believes that they are the best available measure of the effect of inflation on the Company's selling prices.
+There has been little, if any, inflation in overall merchandise prices during the past several years.
+The change in the retail prices of apparel, shoes, and accessories as measured by the Bureau of Labor Statistics on an overall basis was 1% for 1993, -1% for 1994, and 1% for 1995.
+Management believes that these statistics are the best available measure of the effect of inflation on the Company's selling prices.

-Graph - Percentage of 1994 Sales by Merchandise Category The pie chart depicts each merchandise category and its percent of total sales.
-Clockwise: Shoes - 20%; Men's Apparel and Furnishings - 16%; Children's Apparel and Accessories - 4%; Other - 2%; Women's Apparel - 38% and Women's Accessories - 20%.
+Graph - Percentage of 1995 Sales by Merchandise Category The pie chart depicts each merchandise category and its percent of total sales.
+Clockwise: Shoes - 20%; Men's Apparel and Furnishings - 17%; Children's Apparel and Accessories - 4%; Other - 2%; Women's Apparel - 37%; and Women's Accessories - 20%.
 The caption below the graph reads, "Sales by major merchandise category have changed only slightly over the past several years."